 For Propecia, the FDA’s Agency’s Adverse Events Reporting System (AERS) database between 1998 and 2011 found 59 cases of reported sexual dysfunction that lasted for at least three months following discontinuation of Propecia, and included erectile dysfunction, decreased libido, problems with ejaculation and orgasm disorders.

-Finasteride use is contraindicated in women when they are, or may be, pregnant due to the risk of developmental abnormalities in a male fetus.
-Women should not handle crushed or broken Propecia tablets when they are pregnant, or may potentially be pregnant, because of the possibilities of absorption of finasteride and the subsequent potential risk to a male fetus.
-Propecia tablets are coated and will prevent contact with the active ingredient during normal handling, provided that the tablets have not been broken or crushed.
-Exposure of pregnant women to semen from men treated with Propecia has not been shown to pose any risk to the fetus.
+Women should not handle crushed or broken PROPECIA tablets when they are pregnant, or may potentially be pregnant, because of the possibilities of absorption of finasteride and the subsequent potential risk to a male fetus.
+PROPECIA tablets are coated and will prevent contact with the active ingredient during normal handling, provided that the tablets have not been broken or crushed.
+Exposure of pregnant women to semen from men treated with PROPECIA has not been shown to pose any risk to the fetus.

 When dividing these tablets, remember that there is a potential risk to pregnant women from handling broken or crushed tablets (see Caution during Pregnancy).

-We are often asked if one should increase the dose of Propecia.
-Although we do increase the dose under certain circumstances, there is no scientific evidence that increasing the dose will have any additional effects.
-There are published data demonstrating that 5 mg is no better than 1 mg from controlled clinical trials.
-In practice, we often increase the dose when someone has been on the same dose of medication for 3-5 years and then stops responding (begins to lose hair after being stable).
-When increasing the dose, we generally use generic finasteride 5mg, ½ pill a day (see Caution during Pregnancy).
+Many clinicians prescribe finasteride 5mg ¼ a pill a day as it is generally less expensive than the 1mg dose.
+There are no scientific studies that prove that this dose, or increasing the dose, will have any additional beneficial effects on hair loss.
+There are published data demonstrating that 5 mg is no better than 1 mg in controlled clinical trials.
+In practice, however, doctors may increase the dose when someone has been on the same dose of medication for a number of years and then stops responding (begins to lose hair after being stable).
+It has been our experience that increasing the dose may enable the medication to continue to be effective in some cases.
+It is important to understand that any dose above 1mg a day is an off-label use of this medication and, therefore, may increase the incidence of adverse reactions.
+When increasing the dose, we generally use generic finasteride 5mg that is taken whole or broken into parts (see Caution during Pregnancy).

 Effects on PSA